-- 26. The evaluation will proceed through five phases.
-Annex two provides details of the activities and the related timeline of activities and deliverables. - 27.
-Preparation phase (March-May): The OEV focal point will conduct background research and consultation to frame the evaluation; prepare the TOR; select the evaluation team and contract the company for the management and conduct of the evaluation. - 28.
-Inception phase (June-July): This phase aims to prepare the evaluation team for the evaluation phase by ensuring that it has a good grasp of the expectations for the evaluation and a clear plan for conducting it.
+- 23. The evaluation will proceed through five phases.
+Annex two provides details of the activities and the related timeline of activities and deliverables. - 24.
+Preparation phase (February-April): The OEV focal point will conduct background research and consultation to frame the evaluation; prepare the TOR; select the evaluation team and contract the company for the management and conduct of the evaluation.

+- 25. Inception phase (April-May): This phase aims to prepare the evaluation team for the evaluation phase by ensuring that it has a good grasp of the expectations for the evaluation and a clear plan for conducting it.
 The inception phase will include a desk review of secondary data and initial interaction with the main stakeholders. - Deliverable: Inception Package.
 The Inception Package details how the team intends to conduct the evaluation with an emphasis on methodological and planning aspects.
 The package will be approved by OEV and shared with the CO/RB for information.
 It will present an analysis of the context and of the operation, the evaluation methodology articulated around a deepened evaluability and stakeholders' analysis; an evaluation matrix; and the sampling technique and data collection tools.
-It will also present the division of tasks amongst team members as well as a detailed schedule for stakeholders' consultation.
-For more details, refer to the content guide for the inception package. - 29.
-Evaluation phase (15 September- 06 October): The fieldwork will span over three weeks and will include visits to project sites and primary and secondary data collection from local stakeholders.
+It will also present the division of tasks amongst team members as well as a detailed schedule for stakeholders' consultation. - 26.
+Evaluation phase (May-June): The fieldwork will span over three weeks and will include visits to project sites and primary and secondary data collection from local stakeholders.
 Two debriefing sessions will be held upon completion of the field work.
 The first one will involve the country office (relevant RB and HQ colleagues will be invited to participate through a teleconference) and the second one will be held with external stakeholders. - Deliverable: Aide memoire.
-An aide memoire of preliminary findings and conclusions (powerpoint presentation) will be prepared to support the de-briefings. - 30.
-Reporting phase (7 October- 9 December): The evaluation team will analyse the data collected during the desk review and the field work, conduct additional consultations with stakeholders, as required, and draft the evaluation report.
+An aide memoire of preliminary findings and conclusions (powerpoint presentation) will be prepared to support the de-briefings.
+The debriefing where the aide memoire will be presented will be interpreted into Portuguese. - 27.
+Reporting phase (June-August): The evaluation team will analyse the data collected during the desk review and the field work, conduct additional consultations with stakeholders, as required, and draft the evaluation report.
 It will be submitted to the evaluation manager for quality assurance.
 Stakeholders will be invited to provide comments, which will be recorded in a matrix by the evaluation manager and provided to the evaluation team for their consideration before report finalisation. - Deliverable: Evaluation report.
 The evaluation report will present the findings, conclusions and recommendations of the evaluation in a concise report of 40 pages maximum.
 Findings should be evidence-based and relevant to the evaluation questions.
 Data will be disaggregated by sex and the evaluation findings and conclusions will highlight differences in performance and results of the operation for different beneficiary groups as appropriate.
 There should be a logical flow from findings to conclusions and from conclusions to recommendations.
 Recommendations will be limited in number, actionable and targeted to the relevant users.
 These will form the basis of the WFP management response to the evaluation.
-For more details, refer to the content guide for the evaluation report.

-31. Follow-up and dissemination phase: OEV will also subject the evaluation report to an external post-hoc quality review to report independently on the quality, credibility and utility of the evaluation in line with evaluation norms and standards.
+OEV will arrange the translation of the executive summary into Portuguese.
+The CO may, at its own expense, translate the full Evaluation Report. - 28.
+Follow-up and dissemination phase: OEV will also subject the evaluation report to an external post-hoc quality review to report independently on the quality, credibility and utility of the evaluation in line with evaluation norms and standards.
 A feedback online survey on the evaluation will also be completed by all stakeholders.
 The RB will coordinate WFP's management response to the evaluation.